beatrizpenalva/ada-social-network/README.md

 # The app will be open on port:5000 - access http://localhost:5000

-# To deploy on GitHub-Pages run:
+# To deploy on Firebase run:
-$ npm run deploy
+$ firebase deploy

 ```